 - Electronic debits using check (“E-check”): $2.00 flat fee per purchase.

 You can still make payments in-person during business hours at Public Works' office at 147 Hampshire Street.
 We are open Monday 8:30 a.m. – 8:00 p.m., Tuesday through Thursday 8:30 a.m. – 5:00 p.m. and Friday 8:30 a.m. – 12:00 noon.
-In person transactions can be paid for by cash, check, credit card (MasterCard and Discover) and debit card (MasterCard).
+In person transactions can be paid for by cash, check, credit cards (Visa, MasterCard or Discover) and debit cards (Visa or MasterCard).
 Convenience fees will apply to all credit card, debit card and E-check payments whether in-person or online.
 There is no convenience fee for payments made by cash or check.

 Every time a customer pays by credit card or electronic debit, the City is charged a processing fee.
 The cost of these fees has been growing over the years with the increase in credit card use.
 The City decided in fiscal year 2012 to implement convenience fees to refrain from passing along these costs to taxpayers.